mattbrothers/guide_to_algorithms/README.md

 * I can jump into coding quickly, but when I find errors in my logic my algorithm seems to break down and I become stuck.
 * I can come up with an algorithm in my head that I think might work, but I cannot seem to write it out correctly.

-These are challenges that having a more structured process for problem solving would help.
+These are challenges that having a more structured process for problem-solving would help.
 What you want to establish is a framework for solving problems.
 This framework will provide you with a list of steps and line items to check off to ensure:

  1. you properly understand the problem
  2. you are able to vocalize and visualize your code and talk over solutions at a high level
  3. you can analyze your solution to determine the validity of your algorithm
  4. you are able to translate your algorithm into code you can verify

-Here is an example framework which you can adopt and modify as needed to fit your style of problem solving:
+Here is an example framework which you can adopt and modify as needed to fit your style of problem-solving:

 1. **Understanding the problem**
     * Ask clarifying questions